mobiledgex/edge-cloud-sampleapps/android/MobiledgeXSDKDemo/README.md

 - Go to settings and turn on "Show Latency Stats after session" to get a stats summary that can be copy/pasted for additional use.

 #### Face Detection
-TThe Face Detection activity provides a visual comparison of the latency offered by an Edge cloudlet vs. that of a server in the public cloud.
+The Face Detection activity provides a visual comparison of the latency offered by an Edge cloudlet vs. that of a server in the public cloud.
 The Edge cloudlet can be determined in a few ways, in this order of priorit:
 1. The result of "Find Closest Cloudlet", if performed.
 1. Selected from within the Cloudlet Details page.
 1. "Edge Server" entry in the **Computer Vision Settings**, if updated by the user.